richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 less-than-100-percent-attendance rate, it also shows a solution to this problem that is used at NAISS and UPPMAX: they **estimate** how many will show up.

+## A flat course fee increases attendance and other positive effects

 The idea behind a flat course fee is to increase attendance (i.e. the percentage of people that have registered that actually attends the course):